-It is the purpose of this Small Business Enterprise program to promote the economic welfare of the people of the City of Memphis, to promote full and equal business opportunity for all persons doing business with the City of Memphis, and to promote commerce by assisting SBEs to actively participate in the City's procurement process.
-SBEs represent 89% of the businesses in the United States and 30% of the business revenue nationwide, according to the United States Bureau of Census.
-Also, according to the United States Bureau of Census, in the Memphis Metropolitan Statistical Area, 73% of establishments have less than 10 employees and 94% of establishments have less than 50 employees.
-The City of Memphis has set a goal of 25% for the Small Business Enterprise Program.
-This is consistent with the federal SBE goal of 25% and lower than the availability of SBEs in the marketplace.
-Although the goal is 25%, we encourage participation greater than 25%.
+It is the purpose of this chapter to promote the economic welfare of the people of the city, to promote full and equal business opportunity for all persons doing business with the city, and to promote commerce by assisting SBEs to actively participate in the city's procurement process.
+SBEs represent 89 percent of the businesses in the United States and 30 percent of the business revenue nationwide, according to the United States Bureau of Census.
+Also, according to the United States Bureau of Census, in the Memphis metropolitan statistical area, 73 percent of establishments have less than ten employees and 94 percent of establishments have less than 50 employees.
+The city has set a goal of 25 percent for the small business enterprise program.
+This is consistent with the federal SBE goal of 25 percent and lower than the availability of SBEs in the marketplace.
+Although the goal is 25 percent, the city encourages participation greater than 25 percent.